Editor's note: This story may contain spoilers for prying little eyes!

 Tired parents rejoice!
 Put the elf between two picture frames or pieces of artwork in your home and call it a big win.

 Have cup, will elf — or something like that.
-If you're running down the hallway at dawn realizing that the elf hasn't moved, put them in a coffee mug near the coffee pot and call it good.
+If you're running down the hallway at dawn realizing that the elf hasn't moved, put them in a coffee mug near the coffee pot and call it a day.

 Never forget to look up, especially when it comes to finding the elf each day.
 At least once a week, hang your elf from a light fixture or fan.